Pranoypauljr/ihrd_screening/README.md

           3(c)UI of the application

 # Tasks to be completed
 1.load custom images from a directory and implement communication between python&js files to get corresponding coordinates 2.store the file inputs in a directory for later processing.

+# Testing
+1.install above mentioned tools and frameworks
+2.run app.py and you can see the finished ui of the application 3.Interaction with app is self explanatory